xylan-org/mailspy/README.md

     return http.build();
 }
 ```
-Please note that the above example assumes that MailSpy will only be used in a local development environment (for other environments `mailspy.enabled=false`, or MailSpy is included as `developmentOnly` in Gradle). **If MailSpy is used in other environments, you'll probably want more restrictive security rules.**
+Please note that the above example assumes that MailSpy will only be used in a local development environment (for other environments `mailspy.enabled=false` should be set, or MailSpy should be included as `developmentOnly` in Gradle). **If MailSpy is used in other environments, you'll probably want more restrictive security rules.**

-### Required JSON serializer

-MailSpy's REST API serializes responses in JSON format.
-For that, the host application's JSON serializer will be used.
-If no such thing is present (e.g. host app uses XML REST), MailSpy cannot function properly.
-You'll need to apply the [jackson-databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind) and [jackson-datatype-jsr310](https://mvnrepository.com/artifact/com.fasterxml.jackson.datatype/jackson-datatype-jsr310) dependencies manually.

 ### XML namespace configuration

-If your host application's MVC configuration is done in XML, chances are, MailSpy won't be compatible with it, as it uses JavaConfig approach instead.
-We recommend porting obsolete XML namespace configs to JavaConfig.
+If your host application's MVC configuration is done in XML, chances are, MailSpy won't be compatible with it, as it uses Java Based Configuration approach instead.
+We recommend porting obsolete XML namespace configs to Java.

 ## See also